-She has international experience, and has taken students on medical humanity trips to Guatemala, Nicaragua, and the US/ Mexico border town of Laredo.
-In 2000-2001 she lived in Bulawayo, Zimbabwe, and worked with people and organizations across the life span.
-Her experiences in Zimbabwe and the global south have motivated her to advocate for individuals who are under-resourced and the disabled in the Global South.
-In 2016, during her tenure with University of Texas Medical Branch, she started a student-led OT pro bono clinic for people without resources in Galveston.
+She has international experience, and has taken students on medical humanity trips to Guatemala, Nicaragua, and the U.S./ Mexico border town of Laredo.
+From 2000-2001 she lived in Bulawayo, Zimbabwe, and worked with people and organizations across the life span.
+Dr. Aranha’s experiences in Zimbabwe and the global south have motivated her to advocate for individuals who are under-resourced and the disabled in the Global South.
+In 2016, during her tenure with the University of Texas Medical Branch, she started a student-led occupational therapy pro bono clinic for people without resources in Galveston.

 Dr. Aranha is on the Board of Occupational Therapy Benevolence Endowment, an organization that seeks to help occupational therapy professionals in times of crisis.
 As an occupational therapist and an investigator, her expertise is in neurorehabilitation and finding ways to address neuroplasticity with people with acquired neurological lesions, community health, and global health.